Public Access qualified

 - Licensing matters.

-He also has extensive and varied experience of undertaking advisory and investigation work for regulators (including the Office for Qualifications and Examinations Regulation (Ofqual) and Bar Standards Board), government departments (including the Home Office, Attorney General’s Office, Foreign and Commonwealth Office, Ministry of Defence and Government Legal Department), prosecuting authorities (principally the Crown Prosecution Service and Serious Fraud Office), local authorities, schools, charities and churches, and has written, spoken and lectured widely on matters of regulatory, education, sports and medical law and on legal, educational and medical ethics.
+He also has extensive and varied experience of undertaking advisory, investigation and complaints handling work for regulators (including Ofqual), government departments (including the Home Office; Attorney General’s Office; Foreign, Commonwealth and Development Office; Ministry of Defence; and Government Legal Department), prosecuting authorities (principally the Crown Prosecution Service and Serious Fraud Office), local authorities, schools, charities and churches, and has written, spoken and lectured widely on matters of regulatory, education, sports and medical law and on legal, educational and medical ethics.
 He has substantial expertise in safeguarding and has advised government departments (including the Home Office’s Safeguarding Unit), schools, churches and senior professionals in the medical, education and sports sectors on their obligations and on safeguarding systems, management, practice and decision making.
 He currently serves as a member of the Safeguarding Case Management Group for Canoe Wales.
 Jonathan also has considerable experience of the examinations and assessments sector – advising regulators on malpractice cases, investigations and appeals, and defending and advising numerous teachers in cases of serious malpractice – and of advising on and handling pupil exclusions, parental complaints and disciplinary investigations.
 In 2018 he was an external expert contributor to the Tes Guide to School Trips, and in 2014 he wrote a major UK government report on the future of education.
-In 2019 he was part of the examining team for the Professional Ethics component of the Bar Professional Training Course.
+In 2019 and 2020 he was part of the examining team for the Professional Ethics component of the Bar Professional Training Course.

 Jonathan’s approach to professional regulatory proceedings is pragmatic and inclusive, working closely with his clients to encourage them to engage their professional judgement to reflect upon the past and either acknowledge mistakes or contest allegations tenaciously as appropriate.
 He dedicates considerable time to working with his clients to understand their instructions and work context and reflect on their practice in order to give them the best possible chance of navigating very stressful proceedings.
 Having worked in education, the arts, the civil service, the law, and for a medical charity he has a strong understanding of the pressures faced by professionals in different environments and the contexts in which they operate.